 The data files can be simple peak lists.
 In this case, we are using Mascot Distiller as a data import filter and the data file is a RAW file.
 More about data import filters later.

 Note the checkbox at the bottom left.
 Merging a batch of files into a single search can be very useful.
-MudPIT fractions, for example you can hit a 4 GB upload limit.
+MudPIT fractions, for example.